 Previously Emma presented The Emma Barnett Show on BBC Radio 5 Live, for five years.
 It was a fast-paced daily three-hour programme, during which she interviewed the key figures shaping our times, from the Prime Minister to those would very much like to be....but often her very favourite conversations were with her listeners.

 Until 2022, Emma presented the BBC's flagship current affairs TV programme Newsnight for three highly eventful political years.

 She has also fronted the BBC's election coverage - hosting the marathon eight-hour official radio election programme in 2019 and BBC Question Time - Under 30s Election 2019 - as well as The Andrew Marr Show; Politics Live; Sunday Morning Live on BBC One; Have I Got News for You; The Pledge on Sky News and After the News on ITV.

 Emma writes a weekend column for the i newspaper.
 Prior to her full-time broadcast career, she worked at The Daily Telegraph, where she was first technology and digital media editor and then created and edited its award-winning women's section.

 In September 2019 Emma published her first book, Period.
 It's About Bloody Time.
 She loathes her period but there is something she loathes even more: not being able to talk about it.
 Freely, funnily and honestly.

 As a live broadcaster, Emma is in her element hosting and talking to audiences at events.

-Emma is a patron of Smartworks, a charity which helps economically disadvantaged women get back into the workplace through interview training and having the right outfit to make the best first impression.
-She has been a volunteer dresser for more than a decade - helping women discover the best outfit to land the job - and in 2017 was very proud to become one of the charity’s patrons.
+Emma is a proud patron of Smartworks, a charity which helps economically disadvantaged women secure jobs through interview training and having the right outfit to make the best first impression.